 ⌘Cmany times in a row, or via Apple Universal Clipboard, etc) you should consider disabling this and using a custom shortcut instead.

 ⌘Q), it most likely won't work.
-Note that custom shortcuts require accessibility permissions on macOS 10.14+ (you will be prompted automatically).
+Note that custom shortcuts require accessibility permissions (you will be prompted automatically).